woorui/snake/README.md

 ### Installation
 > go get -u github.com/woorui/snake

-### Runn the game snake if you has setup the go environment variable
+### Run the game snake if you has setup the go environment variable
 > snake

+### Running in docker
+> docker pull qq1009479218/snake
+> docker run -it --rm qq1009479218/snake

 ![Show the running result](snake.gif)